DanielKilgallon/PotionParser/README.md

 # Potion Parser

+A website to calculate potion ingredients needed to make potions in the video game [Terraria](https://www.terraria.org/).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
 This project can be viewed live [here](http://potion-parser.s3-website-us-east-1.amazonaws.com/).

 ## Development